Cross-Resonant Gates in Hybrid Fluxonium-Transmon Systems: Selective darkening cnot gate

 where indexing is performed in the order of transmon, active fluxonium F$\alpha$, spectator fluxonium F$\beta$.
 The dependence of $\eta_{\alpha |\beta}$ on $\beta$ is the determining factor for the feasibility of spectator-state-independent selective darkening.
 Errors of this nature are later categorized as ``dark'' errors, and they are not dominant in the low-error regime.
 Further, we see that the dominant errors are in fact associated with the choice of drive frequency rather than drive amplitudes.
 The ideal gates for $CX_1$ and $CX_2$ are

 respectively, where $\hat{U}_{\rm \rm{F} \alpha,T}$ is a \textsc{cnot} gate between F$\alpha$ (control) and T (target).
-Due to our indexing order of T, F1, F2, we use the symbol ``$\otimes$'' to denote a tensor product of Hilbert spaces but not a literal Kronecker product of matrices.
+Due to our indexing order of T, F1, F2, we use the symbol ``$\otimes$'' to generally denote a tensor product of Hilbert spaces but not a Kronecker product of matrices with a specific order of indexing.
 As with the FT system, we calculate the gate fidelity $\mathcal{F}_{\rm coh}$ using Eq.~\eqref{eq:fidelity}, but now with $d = 8$ for our $8 \times8$ matrices.